clintoncwolfe/chef-attribute-validator/README.md

 The remaining entries describe criteria to enforce on the value of the attribute(s) referenced by 'path'.
 You may list zero or more.

+#### type

-     type - Checks type of value.
-One of 'string', 'number', 'boolean', 'hash', 'array'. min_children - Integer.
+Checks type of value.
+One of 'string', 'number', 'boolean', 'hash', 'array'.

+#### min_children

+Integer.
 Fails for all but Hash and Array.
-For Hash and Array, minimum number of elements to be considered valid. max_children - Integer.
+For Hash and Array, minimum number of elements to be considered valid.

+#### max_children

+Integer.
 Fails for all but Hash and Array.
-For Hash and Array, maximum number of elements to be considered valid. regex - Regexp.
+For Hash and Array, maximum number of elements to be considered valid.

+#### present

+Boolean.
+If true, fails if the path matches zero attributes.
+If false, fails if the path matches nonzero attributes.
+Does not consider nilness, only existence of attribute key(s).
+See also required.

+#### regex

+Regexp.
 Applies given regex to the value.
 Ignored for Hash and Array.
-See looks_like for a selection of canned regexen. required - Boolean.
+See looks_like for a selection of canned regexen.

+#### required

+Boolean.
 If true, fails if the path matches zero attributes, or the value is nil, or the value is the empty string, or if the value is an empty array or empty hash.
+No-op if false (use present => false to enforce absence).

+#### looks_like

-No-op if false (use present => false to enforce absence). looks_like - String, one of 'url', 'ip'.
-Applies canned regexes (or more sophisticated matchers). enum - Array, a set of possible values.
+String, one of 'url', 'ip'.
+Applies canned regexes (or more sophisticated matchers, like contructing objects from the stdlib).

+#### enum

+Array, a set of possible values.

+#### proc

-     proc - a Proc, which should take two args - a string rule name, and a Chef::Attribute::Validator::AttributeSet.
+A Proc, which will be evaluated to determine the validity.
+The proc should take two args - a string rule name, and a Chef::Attribute::Validator::AttributeSet.
 You can treat the attribute set as a hash - its each() methods will yield path, value pairs.
 The proc should return a possibly empty array of Chef::Attribute::Validator::Violations.

 ## Referencing Attributes